-The ADT7473/ADT7473-1 controls fan speed using automatic and manual modes.
+The ADT7473 controls fan speed using automatic and manual modes.

 In automatic fan speed control mode, fan speed is automatically varied with temperature and without CPU intervention, once initial parameters are set up.
 The advantage of this is that, if the system hangs, the user is guaranteed the system is protected from overheating.
-The automatic fan speed control incorporates a feature called dynamic T{MIN} calibration.
+The automatic fan speed control incorporates a feature called dynamic $T{\rm MIN}$ calibration.
 This feature reduces the design effort required to program the automatic fan speed control loop.
-For more information and procedures on how to program the automatic fan speed control loop and dynamic T{MIN} calibration, see the Programming the Automatic Fan Speed Control Loop section.
+For more information and procedures on how to program the automatic fan speed control loop and dynamic $T{\rm MIN}$ calibration, see the Programming the Automatic Fan Speed Control Loop section.

-In manual fan speed control mode, the ADT7473/ADT7473-1 allows the duty cycle of any PWM output to be manually adjusted.
-This can be useful if the user wants to change fan speed in software or adjust the PWM duty cycle output for test purposes.
-Bits [7:5] of Register 0x5C to Register 0x5E (PWM configuration registers) control the behavior of each PWM output.
+In manual fan speed control mode, the ADT7473 allows the duty cycle of any PWM output to be manually adjusted.
+This can be useful if the user wants to change fan speed in software or adjust PWM duty cycle output for test purposes.
+Bits <7:5> of Reg.
+0x5C to Reg.
+0x5E (PWM Configuration) control the behavior of each PWM output.

-PWM Configuration Registers (Register 0x5C to Register 0x5E)
+PWM Configuration Registers (Reg.
+0x5C to Reg.
+0x5E)

-Bits [7:5] BHVR
+<7:5> BHVR

-111 = manual mode
+111 = manual mode.

-Once under manual control, each PWM output can be manually updated by writing to Register 0x30 to Register 0x32 (PWM current duty cycle registers).
+Once under manual control, each PWM output can be manually updated by writing to Reg.
+0x30 to Reg.
+0x32 (PWMx current duty cycle registers).